uclasystem/dorylus/README.md

 **Ensure all dependencies have been installed correctly** before building ASPIRE.

+### About Makefile

-Go to the `aspire-streaming/build` directory, then run the following for a release build:
+Go to the `aspire-streaming/build` directory, then run the following for a release build (`-O3`):

-    make
+    make mode=release [Benchmark-Name]  # Specify benchmark name for individual build, OR omit it to build all benchs

 Or the following for a debug build (enabling `-g` and Address Sanitizer):

+    make mode=debug [Benchmark-Name]    # Specify benchmark name for individual build, OR omit it to build all benchs

+Clean the build by:

-    make
+    make clean

+### Building & Running utilities

+Use `utils/b+r` script for easy build and run across machines:

+    ./utils/b+r agg     # Build, send, and run `aggregate` bench

+Use `clear_out` script to clean all log files and output files, and reset GVID to 1:

+    ./utils/clear_out

 ## Preparing Input Graph